 When our stock trades below NAV per common share, as it has often done over the last several years, our ability to issue equity is constrained by provisions of the 1940 Act, which generally prohibits the issuance and sale of our common stock below NAV per common share without first obtaining approval from our stockholders and our independent directors, other than through sales to our then-existing stockholders pursuant to a rights offering.
 At our annual meeting of stockholders held on February 11, 2016, our stockholders approved a proposal which authorizes us to sell shares of our common stock at a price below our then current NAV per common share subject to certain limitations (including, but not limited to, that the number of shares issued and sold pursuant to such authority does not exceed 25.0% of our then outstanding common stock immediately prior to each such sale) for a period of one year from the date of approval, provided that our Board of Directors makes certain determinations prior to any such sale.
-We completed the abovementioned October 2016 common stock offering as a result of the stockholder approval of the proposal at our 2016 Annual Meeting of Stockholders and additional Board of Directors approval.
-We did not request that our stockholders approve the Company's ability to issue shares of common stock at a price below NAV at our annual meeting of stockholders held on February 9, 2017.
-Should we decide to issue shares of common stock at a price below NAV, we will seek the requisite approval of our stockholders at such time.
+We completed the abovementioned October 2016 common stock offering as a result of the stockholders approval at our 2016 Annual Meeting of Stockholders and additional Board of Directors approval.
+We did not request that our stockholders approve the Company's ability to issue shares of common stock at a price below NAV, we will seek the requisite approval of our stockholders at such time.